ethereumclassic/ethereumclassic.github.io/content/blog/2024-05-23-etc-proof of-work-course-27-what-does-security-mean-in-pow-blockchains/index.md

 ---
 title: "ETC Proof of Work Course: 27.
-What Does “Security” Mean in POW Blockchains?"
+What Does 'Security' Mean in POW Blockchains?"
 date: 2024-05-23
 author: Donald McIntyre
 contributors: ["DonaldMcIntyre"]